DelNov/T-Flows/readme.md

 ## Sub-programs: _Generate_, _Convert_, _Divide_ and _Process_  <a name="compiling_sub_programs"></a>

-_Process_, as the name implies, has all the functionality needed to discretize and solve flow equations on a given numerical grid, but it is not a mesh generator on its own.
+_Process_, as the name implies, has all the functionality needed to process (discretize and solve) flow equations on a given numerical grid, but it is not a mesh generator on its own.
 To provide a mesh to _Process_, you can either use the built-in program _Generate_, which is quite rudimentary and useful for very simple geometries only, or convert a mesh from an external mesh generator (we would recommend [GMSH](https://gmsh.info), but any other software producing the files in Fluent's .msh format will do) using the program _Convert_.
 So, as a bare minimum, you have to compile:

 1. _Generate_ or _Convert_ and
 2. _Process_